b3r3nd/berendbotje/README.md

 Simple commands such as $ping -> response pong can be added in discord as well.
 Same as with the reactions you can add and remove and view as many as you like without the necessity to enter any code.
-By default these command trigger do not include the bot prefix ($), so if you want to trigger on prefix you need to include the bot prefix in the command.
+By default, these command triggers do not include the bot prefix, so if you want to trigger on prefix you need to include the bot prefix in the command.

 Commands to manage simple commands are: